 We are excited about the lectures, trips, classes and special programs the volunteer team has planned for this season and hope you will take advantage of as many as fit your schedule and interests.
 The full SCHEDULE is online for you to print--and available in the clubhouses and Activities Office.

 While several trips and classes are already sold out, please join the waiting list.
 We frequently go to the waiting list as openings occur due to travel schedules and other unanticipated conflicts.

 New to LifeLong Learning ONLINE?

-Go to www.lifelonglearningatpc.org/register and complete the form.
-Please use both your FIRST and LAST names — they are needed for class and trip lists — and complete the rest of the required fields correctly.
-If you enter incorrect information your transactions may be delayed or even fail, and we will not be able to contact you if there is a change.
+Use the "Create an account" link to the right and complete the form.
+Please use both your FIRST and LAST names and complete the rest of the required fields correctly.
+If you enter incorrect information your transactions may be delayed or even fail, and we will not be able to contact you if there are any changes.
 Please note your information is secure and we never share it with anyone.

 Regular Office Hours

 Thanks to the HOA, LIfeLong Learning now has it's own space in Room 107, the former dance studio at the Eagle's Nest Activities Center.

 The LLL Center is open to purchase tickets or register for classes and trips from 9 a.m. to noon on all weekdays, except those days when there is a Monday Morning Lecture.
 Please come to the Center to make your purchases or to register for classes and trips.
 On Mondays, we will sell tickets in the Renaissance Theater Lobby before the Monday Morning Lectures.

 Tickets paid for by PayPal, credit card or check can be picked up at the "Will Call" counter any time the LLL Center is open.

 LifeLong Learning has purchased tables and chairs for 24 people, so most of our classes will now be scheduled in the Center.
 Please check the printed SCHEDULE and this website for complete information and review the emails you receive after registering.